Ignac Gregorač: Life and work

 Together with the painter Alenka Gerlovič (1919–2010), he wrote Likovna vzgoja otrok (a.k.a.
 Likovni pouk otrok) (Visual Arts Education for Children, 1968).
 However, his most acclaimed book was Štampiljke Osvobodilne fronte slovenskega naroda, 1941 – 1945: podoba in dokaz rojstva slovenske družbe, ljudske oblasti in države v obdobju okupacije in narodnoosvobodilnega boja (1997)(Stamps of the Liberation Front of the Slovene Nation 1941–1945: Vision and Proof of the Birth of Slovenian Society, the People's Government, and the State during Occupation and National Liberation War), about which Janko Kostnapfel (2009) wrote: "Regarding its contents and production value, this work is at the level of a doctoral dissertation in history, social studies and technical sciences, and yet it is probably little known to other historians."
 He also made book design for both publications.
 In addition, he was active in responding to social polemics of the time and helped in the creation of the Encyclopedia of Slovenia.

-Ignac Gregorač was not just an architect, excellent draftsman, and designer, but also a writer of articles and two books, and a designer of museum exhibitions.
-He was a fighter for an unpolluted environment, active in social and political affairs and one of the founders of the progressive movement Slovenska pot (Slovenian Way).
+Ignac Gregorač was not just an architect, draftsman, and designer, but also a writer of articles and two books, and a designer of museum exhibitions.
+He was a supporter for an unpolluted environment, active in social and political affairs and one of the founders of the movement Slovenska pot (Slovenian Way).
 Exact, analytical, and logical in his work, he was also in favour of the People's Front and Labour movements.
 He remained a proponent of humane, democratic, and just social society even after the collapse of communism in 1991.

 The Ljubljana City Assembly awarded the Zlata plaketa illegalca (Golden Plaque of the Member of Underground Movement) to the Gregorač family, which he accepted in 1984.
 He was buried in the Ljubljana Cemetery on Friday, May 13, 2016, with military honours.